VinchC/whatsnext/README.md

 create dev mode with build:watch and start:watch scripts to avoid restaring server

 create Makefile to add shortened scripts

+create .env file to use secret environment variables (needs 'dotenv' package to use process.env.VARIABLE_NAME)

 Server Express :